-Cabbage Onion Vada is a recipe is made from urad dal, flavored with chopped cabbage, green chillies and onions and steamed with a little oil in the.
+Cabbage Onion Vada is a recipe is made from urad dal, flavored with chopped cabbage, green chillies and onions and fried with a little oil .
 These vadas are exceptionally tasty and healthy as well.
-Eliminates the hassles of getting the right shape for a Vada.
+Making them in Kuzhi Paniyaram Pan eliminates the hassles of getting the right shape for a Vada.
 The vada tastes great in itself without the need for any accompaniments.
-I have used a Kuzhi Paniyaram Pan to make this vada, and hence making it healthy tea time snack too.

 Vada's are always a delicacy at every Indian home.
 Be it simple vada's along with sambar, or be it masala vada's, dahi vada's, or even aloo vada.
-Serve these Cabbage Onion Vada along with a Chutney of your choice as a tea time snack.
+Serve these Cabbage Onion Vada along with a tea time snack.

 You may also like other vada recipes, try them at home and enjoy.

 Note: You could make plain vada's as well incase you want to use them for the dahi vada's.
 In this case, spoon the vada mixture which has salt into the pan and cook the same way as above.
 And follow he steps for the dahi vada process.

 - 1 cup White Urad Dal (Whole) , soaked for 3 hours

 - 1/2 cup Cabbage (Patta Gobi/ Muttaikose) , finely chopped

 - 1/2 cup Onions , finely chopped